The Eucharist and the Eternal Sacrifice of Christ: The Cross, Eternity, and the Mystery of the Eucharist - Full Book Free

 At the same time, the Church has never spoken of this once-for-all offering as though it were fragile or temporary.
 It has never treated the Cross as something that loses its reality once the moment of suffering passes.
 The finality of the sacrifice does not mean its disappearance; rather, the Cross is finished, but it is not undone.
 It is complete, but it is not absent.

 Scripture itself insists on holding both truths together.
 It does not allow us to choose between the historical reality of the Cross and its eternal presence, nor does it present them as a contradiction to be solved.
-To let go of one is to lose the other; to emphasize the "once" at the expense of the "always" is to turn a living mystery into a dead historical fact.
+Instead, the Biblical witness presents the sacrifice of Christ as an event that occurred once in our time, yet remains forever before the Father.
+To let go of one is to lose the other; to emphasize the 'once' at the expense of the 'always' is to turn a living mystery into a dead historical fact.

 What Christ offers on the Cross is not merely a moment of pain.
 It is a self-offering of love.
 Suffering belongs to time.
 Love does not.
 The suffering of Christ truly ended.
 His body is no longer subject to death.
 But the love with which He offered Himself does not pass away.
 Love does not diminish when the moment of sacrifice concludes.
 What is given in love remains given.

 When Christ moved toward the Cross, He did not do so blindly, nor did He discover the weight of human sin only as it unfolded.
 He offered Himself with full knowledge of exactly what He would endure.
-Nothing was hidden from Him; no betrayal surprised Him.
+Nothing was hidden from Him; no betrayal surprised Him, and no failure of love emerged later to catch Him unaware.
 The offering was made in the full light of truth, which is precisely why it could be made once for all.
-Nothing needed to be added later.
+Nothing needed to be added later, and nothing required correction or supplementation.

 To confess that Christ was offered once for all is not to confine the Cross to the past.
 It is to confess that nothing more is needed and nothing more will be given.
 The offering lacks nothing.
 It does not expire.
 It does not diminish.
 It stands complete, sufficient, and wholly effective.